 This programme has been designed to be a very comprehensive research focused marketing degree programme.
-The curriculum places great emphasis on the development of advanced analytical and quantitative skills through a series of core and compulsory quantitative based modules at all stages and on social influence marketing.
-This focus on quantitative analytical skill development and social influence marketing appears to be unique amongst marketing degree programmes in the UK and is seen as a unique selling point of this degree programme.
+The curriculum places an emphasis on the development of advanced analytical and quantitative skills through a series of quantitative based modules at all stages.
+This focus on quantitative analytical skill development and on social influence marketing appears is seen as a unique selling point of this degree programme.